UTS-eResearch/data_directory_cataloger/README.md

     $ cd /shared/opt
     $ /pathto/ddc.py .

-It will print a single Mardown document containing the metadata in the READMEs.
+It will print a single Markdown document containing the metadata in the READMEs.

 We actually need to save this output so it can be converted to a HTML page so redirect it to a file: